 - If you initiate a return to your phone and keep moving, Skydio 2 continues to update the GPS location until it reaches your general location.

-- The Skydio Beacon accessory extends the operational range of Skydio 2, and also greatly enhances the GPS accuracy and GPS tracking abilities of Skydio 2.
+- The Skydio Beacon accessory extends the operational range of Skydio 2, and also greatly enhances the GPS accuracy and adds GPS tracking abilities to Skydio 2.
+This allows Skydio 2 to continue following even when it loses visual sight of you, and smoothly reacquire you visually when it can.
 See our related articles for more info on Beacon.

 - GPS signal is independent of cellular data plans.
 Although the Skydio 2 app does require location services to be ON while flying, you can still fly Skydio 2 if you have no cellular data active on your device.
 Basically, you can fly Skydio 2 using the Skydio 2 app on a mobile device that is in "airplane mode", provided that you have location services/permissions ON.

 Check out our specs page for even greater details.